 Getting started on a new toolset can be hard.
 That's why we've created this glossary of Action Network terms to make your migration process even easier!

 Groups and people

 Group - Groups are the basic organizing unit of Action Network.
-Your group holds your list and sponsors your actions.
+Your group holds your email and mobile list and sponsors your actions.
 Generally, each organization should have only one group.
 Multiple administrators can collaborate and create in one group.

-Activist - Someone who is subscribed to your group's email list.
+Activist - Someone who is subscribed to your group's email or mobile list.
 They receive your group's emails, come to events, sign petitions, etc.

 Activist Record - This is where you can search for an activist on your email list (email address works best).
-You can view and edit their basic information, subscription status, email history, action history, donation history, recurring donations, tags, custom fields, source codes, and notes.
+You can view and edit their basic information, email and mobile subscription status, email and mobile history, action history, donation history, recurring donations, tags, custom fields, source codes, and notes.

 Account - Your individual account is what you use to log in with.
 Every administrator and organizer in your Action Network group should have their own account.
 Do not share login information.
 You can sign up or log in here.
 And be sure to set up 2-factor authentication for extra security!

 Administrator - A person who manages your group.
 Administrators have the highest level of access to your group.
 They can create actions and access to your group's data.
 Each administrator can have different permissions.
 You can invite new organizers and administrators to join your group on the 'invitations' tab.